marena2004/World-Happiness-Explorer/README.md

 ## Data Source

-The data used in this project is available from the kaggle website.
-You can download it [here](https://www.kaggle.com/datasets/unsdsn/world-happiness/data).
+The data used in this project is available from the [kaggle](https://www.kaggle.com/datasets/unsdsn/world-happiness/data).

 ## How To Run